asemio/SZXX/README.md

       (fun file -> Xml.parse_document (Feed.of_flow file))
     |> Result.ok_or_failwith
   in
-  (* Do something with the doc using the utilities in SZXX.Xml.DOM *)
+  (* Do something with the doc using the utilities in Xml.DOM *)
 ```

-To operate on the document and its children, use the utility functions in the [`SZXX.Xml.DOM` module](src/xml.mli).
+To operate on the document and its children, use the utility functions in the [`Xml.DOM` module](src/xml.mli).

 This module transparently unescapes text nodes.
 Your text nodes will contain the correct e.g. `Fast & Furious 🏎️` instead of `Fast &amp; Furious &#x1F3CE;&#xFE0F;`.

 ### Xml.parse_document

-This function progressively parses the XML while reading from the raw input.
+This function progressively assembles an XML document while reading from the raw input.
 It begins parsing without having to read the whole input in its entirety.

 To extract (stream out) specific nested elements instead of fully parsing (very) large documents, use [Xml.stream_matching_elements](#xmlstream_matching_elements) instead.